-You risk being prosecuted and losing your CoC if you don’t follow these and other Welfare of Animals at the Time of Killing (WATOK) requirements.
+You risk being prosecuted and losing your CoC if you do not follow these and other Welfare of Animals at the Time of Killing (WATOK) requirements.

 If you’re responsible for stunning, hoisting and bleeding animals, you must carry out all operations on one animal before moving to the next.

-You must restrain an animal before you stun or kill it.
+You must restrain an animal in the appropriate way before you stun or kill it.
 Your equipment for restraining animals must:

 - be in good working order